logo.png

 Free services for Persons with Disabilities

-With particular sensitivity to the needs of persons with disabilities, OASTH has offered since 7-4-2005 a groundbreaking programme of free services for disabled persons using 4 specially designed buses (3 regularly scheduled and 1 on reserve).
-This innovative service is now in its eighth year of daily operation, available from 6:00 to 22:00 weekdays and 7:00 to 23:00 Saturdays, Sundays and holidays, and has met with a very positive response from the disabled persons it serves, their families and the people of our city.
-Each transfer of a disabled person may be scheduled one day before the day of travel by phoning the Organisation, or through staff of associations for paraplegic individuals or institutions which house persons with disabilities, at 2310-933930 or 2310-952638 (available 7:30-21:30), both of which are available exclusively for this purpose.
-As part of OASTH’s social contribution, the Organisation also provides group transfers of persons with disabilities for social purposes.
+With particular sensitivity to the needs of persons with disabilities, OASTH has offered since 7-4-2005 a groundbreaking program of free services for disabled persons using 4 specially designed buses (3 daily scheduled and 1 on reserve).
+This innovative service operates from 06:00 to 22:00 and on Saturdays, Sundays and holidays from 07:00 to 23:00, with particular satisfaction from the disabled people served, their families and the society of our city.
+Each transport of a disabled person is scheduled from the previous to the following day, after telephone communication by the disabled person himself or his relatives or through the staff of Associations or Bodies or Institutions that host disabled people, on the two (2) telephone lines 2310-933930 and 2310-952638 (contact hours 07:30-21:30), which are available exclusively for this use.
+As part of OASTH’s social contribution, the Organization also offers group transfers of persons with disabilities for social purposes.

-The Organisation’s top priority is to transport persons with disabilities under the best conditions possible, with ease, comfort and safety.
-To that end, the buses are state-of-the-art, specially equipped to facilitate boarding and disembarking and are air conditioned, with cooled bottled water provided during summer months (if technically possible), and an attendant who ensures the safe boarding and disembarkation of and provides general assistance to persons with disabilities.
+The Organization’s top priority is to transport persons with disabilities under the best conditions possible, with ease, comfort and safety.
+To that end, the buses are state-of-the-art, specially equipped to facilitate boarding and disembarking, fully air conditioned, with cooled bottled water provided during summer months (if technically possible), and an attendant who ensures the safe boarding and disembarkation and provides general assistance to persons with disabilities.

-On average, more than 1,000 persons with disabilities are served each month with transport related to work, health, education or recreation.
+On average, more than 1,000 persons with disabilities are served each month by transport related to work, health, education or recreation.

-The rate of response to requests for transport made by telephone is around 91.5% (the goal is to serve up to 100% of requests for service), while the rate of completing pre-arranged pick-ups is 100% and with absolute punctuality.
+The satisfaction rate of travel requests by telephone appointment ranges from 95% (the goal is the gradual satisfaction of up to 100% of service requests), while the reliability of implementing pre-arranged appointments reaches 100% with absolute accuracy.

 • June 2008, as part of an international conference on the European “Grundtvig” lifelong learning programme for persons with mobility impairment or developmental disabilities in cooperation with the Special Psychiatric Hospital of Thessaloniki.